 If you need help finding a topic , the people here will go out

 of their way to help you find what you are looking for.

 Tippah Lake is located about six miles north

 of Ripley.
 The lake is 165 acres and features primitive and

-well as a snack bar and picnic tables.
+developed campsites, boating and picnic tables.
 Scenic Wicker Mountain

 is just south of the lake.